ezmiller/humanscode/_drafts/2022-06-25-tablecloth-columns-i.markdown

 as a preparation for feature engineering or some such, you are working primarily at the level of the whole `dataset`.

-There are times, however, when you may want to perform operations not across a whole dataset (or set of columns), but on a single column.
+Sometimes, however, when you may want to perform operations not across a whole dataset (or set of columns), but on a single column.
 So what this project will seek to do is add a new API for the `column`.